 Some Causes of Poor Posture:

 Invading personal space is seen as an act of hostility.
-Western societies typically use five different zones, depending on the social situations.
+Western societies typically use five different zones, depending on social situations.

 It is essential to remember that these zones are part of most Western cultures.
 There are reasons why people will invade personal space that have nothing to do with hostility.